simonedambrogio/Global-Mental-Accounting/README.md

 ## The robustness of mental accounting: A global perspective

-In this repository, code and data to analyse the *Final* study described in Priolo et al. (2023): "The robustness of mental accounting: A global perspective".
+In this repository, we provide code and data to analyse the *Final* study described in Priolo et al. (2023): "The robustness of mental accounting: A global perspective".
 We also provide code to run the *Power Analysis* and the *Analysis Plan*, code and data to analyse the *Pilot* study.

 ## Analysis Study